David Starkey: 2020 comments

 Grimes and Starkey subsequently launched a formal complaint against the Metropolitan Police accusing them of being biased against them and acting in "deference" to the Black Lives Matter movement.

+2023 comments

+In May 2023 at the National Conservatism Conference, organised by the Edmund Burke Foundation, Starkey said that "white culture" is under threat from the Black Lives Matter movement and proponents of critical race theory who are "not what they pretend to be" and who he described are attempting to destroy "the entire legitimacy of the Western cultural tradition".
+He stated that said conservatives had to defend the "uniqueness of the Anglo-American tradition" against "barbarians".

+He disputed the "idea that they are there to defend black lives" as "preposterous", saying that "they only care about the symbolic destruction of white culture" that they see as "fundamentally morally defective", comparing it to "exactly what was done to German culture because of Nazism and the Holocaust".

+Starkey commented that "the determination is to replace the Holocaust with slavery" and "this is why Jews are under such attack from the left", because "there is jealousy of the moral primacy of the Holocaust and a determination to replace it with slavery".

 Personal life

 Starkey lived for many years with his partner, James Brown, a publisher and book designer, until the latter's death in 2015.
 The couple had three homes: a house in Highbury, a manor house in Kent, and another in Chestertown, Maryland, US.
 Starkey previously lived at John Spencer Square in Canonbury, Islington.